- World Snowboard Guide

 - Trips

-- Jungfrau Region and Interlaken
+- A license to thrill in the Jungfrau Region and Interlaken

-Jungfrau Region and Interlaken
+A license to thrill in the Jungfrau Region and Interlaken

 To the unsuspecting crowd at Zurich airport, we might look like a sedate group, sipping on coffee and snacking on cake.
 However, in our hands, we’re clutching an itinerary that reads like the script from a well known spy movie.
 It has all the ingredients: a futuristic terminal, adrenaline fuelled adventures by land, lake and air, fine food and jaw dropping scenery.
 All we know as we read on is that our contact, ‘M,’ awaits us in Wengen ready for one final mission before signing off from her current role.